snw-0/snw-0.github.io/index.md

-PhD candidate at Louisiana State University.
+Ph.D. candidate at Louisiana State University.
 Graduating May 2023.

 My advisor is Dr. Siu-Hung Ng.
 My research focuses on modular categories and related topics.